kaylahamakawa/bookcorner/README.md

 ## Welcome to my book corner

 Hello!
-Welcome to _BookCorner_ which is my literary blog to review books I have read.
+Welcome to _BookCorner_ which is my literary blog to talk about and review the books I have read.

 I have recently rekindled my love for reading during quarantine, and I have read 50 books so far this year!
-So come along with me on my journey :)
+So come along with me on my reading journey :)

-### Markdown
+### OCTOBER 2020

+#Currently Reading

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for